scijs/ndarray-tests/README.md

 ndtest.orthogonal(A,B,1e-4); // returns boolean

-// Returns boolean and if it fails, executes callback and passes explanation ndtest.orthogonal(A,B,1e-4,function(message) {
+// Returns boolean and if it fails, passes explanation to callback ndtest.orthogonal(A,B,1e-4,function(message) {
   console.log(message);
 });